 The microchip is a safe and simple way to protect your pet against loss or theft.
 According to the microchip manufacturers, there is virtually no chance of your pet’s body developing an allergy or trying to reject the microchip after it is properly injected.
 If your pet is lost and ends up in an animal shelter, the shelter can use a microchip reader, universally available at nearly all animal shelters, to check animals for the presence of microchips.

 When a shelter finds a pet with a microchip, they will call the microchip manufacturer to see if the pet’s chip is registered.
 If it is, the shelter will be given the owner’s name to contact.
 If the pet’s chip is not registered, the shelter will be given the name of the veterinarian who injected the microchip, so that the veterinarian can provide the owner’s contact information.
 Through this global computerized tracking system, vets and shelters can reunite your lost or missing bird or exotic pet directly with you.
 Microchipping is fast, safe, and a great way to help ensure you will never permanently lose your precious pet.

 If you travel out of state or out of the country with your bird or other exotic pet, your pet may need a health certificate for domestic or international travel.
-The Veterinary Center veterinarians are federally accredited to provide these travel certificates to you after examining your bird or other exotic animal and finding it healthy.
+The Veterinary Center’s veterinarians are federally accredited and will provide these travel certificates to you after they examine your bird or other exotic animal and find it healthy.
 You should contact your airline and the U.S. consulate at your travel destination to find out what documents you will need to travel with your pet, and we will help you fill out the required paperwork, so that you can enjoy your trip.